Overweight / obesity

 • ideally 30-45 minutes, 4-5 times a week, at 60-75% of the average maximum heart rate

-• in patients with sedentary jobs, short exercise (about 3-5 minutes) every 30 minutes is recommended
+• individuals with sedentary jobs should do short exercises (about 3-5 minutes) every 30 minutes

 Stress